Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 1. `cd furry-friend-gallery`
 2. `npm start`

-After a bfew moments moments, you should see a webpage open up with a spinning React logo and a simple message:
+After a few moments, you should see a webpage open up with a spinning React logo and a simple message:

 ![](assets/app-start.png)